 What to Know About a Lawyer’s Contingency Fee

-The “normal” contingency fee for a personal injury lawyer is typically around one-third, or 33%, of either:
+The “normal” contingency fee for a personal injury lawyer is a roughly one-third percentage of either:

 - The settlement they win through a personal injury claim or